 There is no additional charge for this session.

 Is there a gift shop?

 Yes.
 We have a special pop-up shop for school visits which can be opened during the lunch break for children to spend a bit of pocket money.
-The shop includes a selection of our most popular and relevant items including slates, traditional toys and replica coins, all costing between 50p and £4.
+The shop includes a selection of our most popular and relevant items including stationery and traditional toys, costing between £1 and £5.